Student & Faculty Code

 Code of Conduct

-The Graduate School is committed to fostering excellence in our community of scholars and leaders.
+The Department of Mechanical Engineering is committed to fostering excellence in our community of scholars and leaders.
 We recognize that diverse and inclusive teams are most likely to produce creative and impactful scholarship, and are eager to ensure that each member of our academic community is respected and valued for their unique contributions.
-This Code of Conduct upholds the Graduate School’s commitment to conduct graduate and postdoctoral education according to the highest ethical and professional standard in compliance with all applicable University, state, and federal regulations
+This Code of Conduct upholds the department’s commitment to conduct graduate education according to the highest ethical and professional standards in compliance with all applicable University, state, and federal regulations

-The Graduate School is committed to providing a safe, harassment-free environment for everyone.
-Harassment includes offensive comments or denigrating jokes related to nationality, gender, sexual orientation, disability, age, physical appearance, body size, race, religion, or veterans status; sexual images in public spaces; deliberate intimidation, stalking, following, harassing photography or recording; inappropriate physical contact; unwelcome sexual attention and harassment through social media.
+The department is committed to providing a safe, harassment-free environment for everyone.
+Harassment includes offensive comments or denigrating jokes related to nationality, gender, sexual orientation, disability, age, physical appearance, body size, race, religion, or veteran status; sexual images in public spaces; deliberate intimidation, stalking, following, harassing photography or recording; inappropriate physical contact; unwelcome sexual attention and harassment through social media.

-The Graduate School is committed to an environment free of discrimination at all levels and one that is equitable, diverse, and inclusive.
+The department is committed to an environment free of discrimination at all levels and one that is equitable, diverse, and inclusive.

 All University faculty, staff, and students are expected to comply with the applicable anti-harassment, anti-discrimination, and scientific and professional ethics laws and policies in effect at the University of Utah and at the institutions where they may be visiting.